Inorganic Materials Chemistry

-We are based in the Materials and Analytical Science Building, which provides us with state-of-the-art laboratory space for materials synthesis, our X-ray diffraction suite, and group office.
+We are based in the Materials and Analytical Science Building, which provides us with state-of-the-art laboratory space for materials synthesis, the X-ray diffraction suite, and group office.
 The building also houses new electron microscopy facilities and a thermal analysis suite for TGA-DSC studies.
 In the Chemistry Department we have access to further characterisation equipment that allows porisometry and particle size analysis.

 Inorganic Materials Book series